GetStream/stream-go2/README.md

 }
 ```

+See the complete [docs and examples](https://getstream.io/docs/#collections_introduction) about collections on Stream's documentation pages.

 ## Users

 [Users](https://getstream.io/docs/#users_introduction) endpoints can be reached using a specialized `UsersClient` which, like `CollectionsClient`, can be obtained from a regular `Client`: